Web hosting refers to the business of housing, serving, and maintaining files for one or more websites.

 The site speed is influenced drastically by the choice of web hosting plan/provider.
 There are two main features that you need to consider in determining which option provides better site speed and performance:

 The SSD will offer a much faster and reliable service than the standard HDD.
+Even better, going with an SSD NVMe hosting can deliver twenty times faster speed compared to conventional solid state drive hosting.
 You need to figure out what your hosting provider/plan offers since this can significantly influence site speed and performance.

 The more RAM and bandwidth that your hosting provider/plan provides automatically add speed and power to your website.
 Therefore, opting for dedicated or virtual hosting improves site speed and performance as it offers more resources than the shared hosting server and prevents other sites from stealing resources which can negatively impact your site speed and performance.